Nagging Doesn’t Help: Talking About Finances in a Relationship

 Sometimes people who nag don’t know they are doing it.
 Simply ask, “Did you know I feel like you nag me a lot?
 For example, I went to the store and picked up a few extra things and you jumped on me about it.
 I want to keep the love alive in our relationship but it is tough to hear the nagging.”

 3. Money Huddle to the rescue

 One of the components of a monthly Money Huddle is “Needs.”
 Your Money Huddle is a great time to discuss the nagging.
-You can get all of the details on how to put together a Money Huddle in our recent book The 5 Money Personalities™: Speaking the Same Love and Money Language.
+You can get all of the details on how to put together a Money Huddle in our book.
+COMING SOON: The 5 Money Personalities™: Speaking the Same Love and Money Language.